How to apply and how to choose more than 1 school on a course

-The first time you apply, you will be able to select three choices and this is called the 'Apply 1' process.
+The first time you apply, you will be able to select three choices.
 This could be three WLTTA choices or it could include choices with other providers.

-If you are unsuccessful from all three choices (which includes if you withdraw from them) then you are free to apply again the same year, as many times as you like in the 'Apply 2 process', but now with only 1 choice at a time.
+If you are unsuccessful from all three choices (which includes if you withdraw from them) then you are free to apply again the same year and you can select another 3 choices.
+You can apply as many times as you like all year.

 STRUCTURE OF THE APPLICATION